miniflux/website/src/docs/services.md

 application.

 - You can define the *Pocket Consumer Key* for all users by using the environment variable `POCKET_CONSUMER_KEY`.
-- Or, you can set the *Pocket Consumer Key* only for your user by using the form.
+- Or, you can set the *Pocket Consumer Key* only for your user by using the form and hitting the update button.

 ![Pocket](/images/pocket_1.png)